Undergraduate Transfer Students

 - Learn more about the balance that defines culture and living at Vanderbilt.

-- Reach out to your admissions counselor or a campus tour guide with questions.
+- Reach out to your admissions counselor or a current student with questions.

 - Read about life at Vanderbilt from our students' perspectives on the blog Inside 'Dores.